About FJP / Frequently Asked Questions

 Who does FJP work with?

-FJP works with elected local prosecutors, district attorneys, and their staff who are committed to reforming the criminal legal system.
+FJP works with elected local prosecutors, district attorneys, and their staff who are committed to improving the criminal legal system.
 The organization also collaborates with policy experts, researchers, and advocates to support innovative approaches to prosecution and reform of the criminal legal system.

 What issues does FJP focus on?